FabEdge/fabedge/docs/FAQ.md

 ## Is FabEdge another CNI implementation?

-Not exactly, at least not another one general purpose CNI implementation.
-It's design target is to resolve network communication for edge computing.
-On the cloud side, it's still flannel's or calico's duty to ensure network communication.
-But on the edge side, it is FabEdge doing the work, maybe one day we can make flannel, calico running on the edge side.
+Not exactly, at least it is not another CNI implementation for general purpose.
+It's designed for resolving issues of network communication for edge computing.
+On the cloud side, it still relies on Flannel or Calico to ensure network communication.
+But on the edge side, it is FabEdge doing the work, maybe one day we can make Flannel or Calico to be running on the edge side.

 ## Which CNI implementations can FabEdge work together with?

-For now, FabEdge can only work with flannel and calico, even with those two, FabEdge can only work under flannel's vxlan mode and calico's IPIP mode.
-And when working with calico, you cannot use etcd as calico's storage.
+For now, FabEdge can only work with Flannel and Calico.
+FabEdge can work under the vxlan mode of Flannel, as well as the vxlan or IPIP mode of Calico.
+Furthermore, when working with Calico, you cannot use etcd as the backend storage of Calico.

 # What's the size of PodCIDR for each edge node?
 Can I change it?
 How?

-Well, it's up to your kubernetes settings and the CNI you use:
+Well, it's up to your Kubernetes settings and the CNI you use:

 * Flannel.
-Flannel don't allocate PodCIDR for work node itself, instead, it use the PodCIDR field of each node and the PodCIDR is allocated by kubernetes.
+Flannel doesn't allocate PodCIDR for work node itself, instead, it uses the PodCIDR field of each node and the PodCIDR is allocated by Kubernetes.
 In this situation, FabEdge will also use the PodCIDR of nodes.
-If you want to change the size, you have to dig out how to do it by yourself.
+If you want to change the size, you have to set it up during the deployment of Kubernetes.

 * Calico.
-Calico will allocate PodCIDR for each node itself, but since FabEdge have no way to affect calico, so we decide to allocated PodCIDR for edge nodes ourself, that is the reason why you need to provide value for edge-pod-cidr paramter.
-To change the size of PodCIDR, you need to set edge-cidr-mask-size parameter:
+Calico will allocate PodCIDR for each node itself, but since FabEdge is unable to change the settings of Calico, we decide to allocate PodCIDR for edge nodes ourself, that is the reason why you need to provide the value for `edge-pod-cidr` parameter.
+To change the size of PodCIDR, you need to set `edge-cidr-mask-size` parameter:

   ```shell
   curl https://fabedge.github.io/helm-chart/scripts/quickstart.sh | bash -s -- \